 Individuals have different options to contribute to superannuation to fund the acquisition of insurance cover.
 Below is a general summary of the Australian tax implications of making contributions to a complying superannuation fund and receiving the types of benefits that are insured under Accelerated Protection.
-In the 2021-22 Federal Budget, proposed changes to the eligibility age for downsizer contributions and in respect of the work test for personal superannuation contributions were announced.
-At the date of issue of this PDS, these announced changes have not been legislated and for this reason they have not been included in the information below.
+From 1 July 2022, there have been changes to the eligibility age for downsizer contributions and in respect of the work test for personal superannuation contributions.
+From 1 July 2022, the minimum age to make downsizer contributions decreased to 60 years.